GeNeHetX/MicrobioteRNApipe/NextflowPipeline/Execution.md

-# 1. Git cloning and necessary folders for the pipeline execution
+# 1. Git cloning and requirements for the pipeline execution

 First of all, you have to clone this git repository using the following command: